Decoding Dark Matter Substructure without Supervision: Strong Lensing Theory

 The second term on the r.h.s side of Equation \ref{eqlens} is known as the deflection angle $\alpha^i$ which is related to the effective lensing potential $\psi$ by the angular, or perpendicular, gradient $\psi_{;\perp} = \alpha$.

-We can now introduce a useful parameter $\kappa$, the convergence, which is a measure of the mass density in the lensing plane - see Figure \ref{fig:lens-dia} for a schematic for strong lensing.
-Under this {\it thin lens approximation} our effective lensing potential can be written as,
+$\kappa$, the convergence, or measure of the mass density in the lensing plane, is a useful parameter -- see Figure \ref{fig:lens-dia} for a schematic for strong lensing.
+Under this {\it thin lens approximation} the effective lensing potential can be written as,

 where $\theta = e^i$ is the position on the lensing plane.
 Interestingly, in this form we can find a Poisson equation for gravitational lensing where the the convergence can be thought of as if it where charge in electromagnetism.
 Taking the two-dimensional Laplacian and given that we are free to move the differentiation inside the integral,